NDTV shares jumped 5 % to hit highest trading limit after takeover news

 Also Read | Adani Group to acquire 29.18% stake in NDTV: Things to know about AMNL

-The company operates three national news channels – NDTV 24x7, NDTV India and NDTV Profit.
+The company operates three national news channels – NDTV 24x7, NDTV India and NDTV Profit and is known for its often critical stance regarding government policy.
 With over 35 million followers, NDTV has a strong online presence and is one of the most followed news handles on social media .

 The owners of New Delhi Television Ltd (NDTV), one of the nation's most popular news channels, said they were completely unaware of the takeover until Tuesday, and that it was done without their consent or any discussion.